hellocodeco/exist-api-docs/docs/guide/write_client.md

 ![The developer token](/img/token.png)

 A user access token is a way of authenticating ourselves to Exist on behalf of a particular user.
 In this case, Exist has created us a personal user token to get started with, with permissions to read and write all attributes, so that we don't need to go through the OAuth2 authorisation flow before getting our own data.
-Let's not worry about this for now, because we'd like to learn about the full flow, so instead of skipping it we'll jump into it.
+Let's not worry about this, because we want to go ahead and learn the full OAuth2 flow.

 ## Authenticating a user with OAuth2